Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

     - **All Bookings (hosts)**: hosts can see all booking details - possibility to confirm, cancel or delete bookings
 5. **About Us**: about us page introducing the apartment hosts, including pictures
 6. **Contact**: contact page with a form to get in touch (no login necessary)
 7. **Register / Login / Logout**: User needs to register & login to make a booking and to see own bookings, if available.
-Login and logout navigation leads to a confirmation page.
+Login and logout action leads to a confirmation message on the main page.

 [[Back to top]](#table-of-contents)